India's Ultimate Warrior

 India's Ultimate Warrior is a reality television show produced by Base Films.
-Famous Bollywood actor and Martial Artist Vidyut Jamwal is Dojo Master in the show.
+Actor and Martial Artist Vidyut Jamwal is Dojo Master in the show.
 This show is based on a complete Warrior theme, as its setup is an ancient Martial Arts Dojo, where 16 elite fighters and athletes selected from across India will demonstrate their skills to prove that they are the ultimate warrior.
 All participants will go through a variety of challenges to prove their skills.

 Along with Dojo Master Vidyut Jamwal there are 4 mentors from all across the world, who will be mentoring the selected contestants.
-The reality show was shot at the Empower Activity Camps in Kolad, near Pune, Maharashtra.
+The show was shot at the Empower Activity Camps in Kolad, near Pune, Maharashtra.

 Series overview

 Plot

 Vidyut Jammwal assembles 16 elite athletes and fighters from across India to compete for the title.
-In the first leg of their journey, they are tested on their Control, Fear and Skill.
+In the first leg of their journey, they are tested on their Control, Fear, and Skill.
 2 eliminated and 1 is crowned.